evertonrsc/py-imageprocessing/README.md

 However, there is no guarantee that this prompt generates only the list of image URLs.
 To circumvent this issue, a second prompt is used to retrieve only the list of URLs from the output of the first prompt:

 ```
 Extract all URLs from the following contents into a plain text list.
 Each URL must be on a new line.
 These are the contents: {output of the first prompt}
 ```

 ### ☑️ URL validity check

 To avoid generating a URL to an image that is not directly accessible (e.g., image not found, redirecting to another page where the image is posted, etc.), an HTTP GET request is done for each generated URL.
 In case of the URL is inaccessible, another URL is generated.
 This is done until reaching the number of URLs defined for the program.
-The downloaded images are saved into a project directory named as `images`.

 ### ▶️ Running the program